-Lefeber Vet recommends a complete work up on newly acquired lovebirds, followed up by yearly check ups.
+Lafeber Vet recommends a complete work-up on newly acquired lovebirds, followed up by yearly checkups.
 Birds that show signs of illness, such as staying on the bottom of the cage, not eating, acting lethargic, or any other abnormal behavior should be examined by an avian veterinarian immediately.

 Psittacine Beak and Feather Disease

-According to Avian Biotech, lovebirds are especially susceptible to Psittacine Beak and Feather disease (PBFD).
+Lovebirds are especially susceptible to Psittacine Beak and Feather Disease (PBFD).
 This contagious, often fatal viral infection causes feather abnormalities and abnormal beak growth, but the disease can also affect the brain and liver, as well as suppress the immune system.
-Many birds often die from secondary infections before the primary disease runs its course.
+Many birds die from secondary infections before the primary disease runs its course.